Steps of the eviction process in Indiana:

 Year-to-Year | 90 Days |

-For a tenant who has committed a lease violation in Indiana, the landlord must serve them with a “reasonable” notice to end the tenancy.
-This eviction notice allows the tenant a “reasonable” amount of time to correct the issue or move out.
+In Indiana, if a tenant violates the lease or does not uphold their legal responsibilities, the landlord can serve them a Notice To Comply or Vacate.
+This eviction notice allows the tenant a reasonable amount of time to correct the issue or move out.

 Step 2: Landlord Files Lawsuit with Court

-As the next step in the eviction process, Indiana landlords must file a complaint in the appropriate municipal, small claims, superior, or circuit court.
+In the next step in the eviction process, Indiana landlords must file a complaint in the appropriate municipal, small claims, superior, or circuit court.
 Filing fees vary by court type.
-Filing fees vary, for example, eviction case filed in the Indianapolis Small Claims Court, is a $97 filing fee.
 Indiana eviction filing fees range from $86 to $158.

 After the eviction lawsuit is filed, it can take a few days for the court to issue the summons